TinyTapeout/tinytapeout-06/projects/tt_um_algofoogle_tt06_grab_bag/docs/info.md

 This is if you want to see an actual analog VGA display:

 *   10MHz-capable (or better; preferably 25MHz) opamps on each of the R, G, B outputs, to both make them into low-impedance (matching 75&ohm; typical VGA termination), and also to level-shift from 0&#126;1.8V to 0&#126;0.7V.
+See https://algo.org/pcb/tt06i for an example "interposer board" (aka "sandwich board") which uses an OPA3355 video op-amp circuit with VGA connector, and is intended to sit between the TT06 chip's breakout board (aka "carrier") and the TT06 demo board.
 *   Optionally the [Tiny VGA PMOD] plugged into the dedicated output port (`uo_out`).

-Come back later and I'll have a better explanation of how to hook up to a VGA display.

 [Tiny VGA PMOD]: https://github.com/mole99/tiny-vga